InterLinked1/phreakscript/phreaknet.1.md

 **stresstest**
 : Run any specified test multiple times in a row.
 The argument is the name of the specific test to run.

-**gerrit**
-: Manually install a custom patch set from the Asterisk Gerrit repository

-**fuzzygerrit**
-: Manually install a custom patch set from the Asterisk Gerrit repository, using patch (not recommended)

 **fullpatch**
 : Redownload an entire PhreakNet source file from the PhreakScript repository.